mateustoin/smart-bus-stop/README.md

 This is a repository dedicated to the Smart Bus Stop project, made as final project for the MO629A_2024S2 (Internet of Things) class in IC - Unicamp.
 The goal of this project is to enhance the Unicamp Smart Campus project, adding some functionalities on the bus stops.

+This project has been developed by:

+* Arthur Barata
+* Eduardo Mosca
+* Mateus Antonio
+* Pedro Bertoleti

 ## Features